-- Add the shortening broken into small pieces, salt and 3 cups of flour and mix by hand or in a stand mixer fitted with a dough hook at a low setting.
+- Add the butter, salt and 3 cups of flour and mix by hand or in a stand mixer fitted with a dough hook at a low setting.

 - Add more flour, a little at a time, until the dough comes together and is smooth but not sticky.
 Knead by hand or in a stand mixer on a low setting for 10 minutes.
 You should have a really soft, smooth, very supple and beautiful ball of dough at the end of it.

 - Spray some oil on the inside of a large bowl.
 Place the dough in the bowl, turning over once to coat the top with some oil.

 - Cover with a kitchen towel and place in a warm spot (I put it in a cold oven with the light turned on) for about an hour or until it has doubled.